jogihood/rrg-metric/README.md

 #### Optional Parameters:
 - `error_type` (str, default="total"): Type of error to plot.
 Must be either "total" or "significant"
+- `ax` (matplotlib.axes.Axes, default=None): Matplotlib axes for plotting.
+If None, creates new figure and axes
 - Additional parameters for plot customization (see docstring for details)

 ## Available Metrics